Resolved photoproduction of the $B_c$ meson in electron-proton collisions: Summary

 \section{Summary}

-In this work, we have performed a comprehensive analysis of $B_c$ meson photoproduction at electron--proton colliders within the NRQCD factorization approach.
+In this work, we have performed a systematic analysis of $B_c$ meson photoproduction in electron-proton collisions, incorporating both direct and resolved photon contributions.
 The photoproduction of both ground states ($B_c$, $B_c^*$) and excited states ($B_c(2^1S_0)$, $B_c^*(2^3S_1)$) have been investigated.
 It shows that cross sections of excited states are comparable to, or even larger than, that of the ground state.
 Assuming subsequent decays into the ground-state $B_c$, the feed-down contributions significantly enhance the prompt $B_c$ yield and should be included in realistic phenomenological studies.
-Both direct and resolved photoproduction mechanisms have been considered, including the subprocesses $\gamma+g$, $g+g$, and $q+\bar q$.
-The direct $\gamma+g$ channel dominates the $B_c$ photoproduction cross section over the entire kinematic range.
-Nevertheless, the resolved $g+g$ contribution is not negligible and can reach the ${\cal O}(10\%)$ level in the low-$p_T$ region, which accounts for the majority of produced events.
-The $q+\bar q$ channel, although exhibiting a relatively harder $p_T$ spectrum, remains numerically suppressed and can be safely neglected in practical calculations.
+Our results confirm that the direct $\gamma+g$ channel dominates the $B_c$ production rate over a wide range of collider energies and kinematic regions.
+Nevertheless, the resolved $g+g$ contribution is found to be non-negligible, particularly in the low transverse-momentum region and at high center-of-mass energies, where it can reach the level of $\mathcal{O}(10\%)$.
+In contrast, the $q+\bar{q}$ channel remains strongly suppressed and has a negligible impact on the phenomenology.
+These findings indicate that $B_c$ photoproduction can serve as a complementary probe of the gluon content of the photon, especially in the small-$x$ regime accessible at future high-energy $ep$ colliders.